Nilpotent elements in the cohomology of the classifying space of a connected Lie group: Introduction

 \section{Introduction}

 Let $p$ be a prime number and $G$ a compact Lie group.
 In \cite{quillen-1971}, Quillen defined a homomorphism,

-where $\mathfrak{A}$ is a category of elementary abelian $p$-subgroups of $G$, and proved that $q_G$ is an $F$-isomorphism.
-In particular, an element in its kernel is nilpotent.
-For $p=2$, an element in the image of $q_G$ is not nilpotent, so the nilradical of $H^{*}(BG;\mathbb{Z}/2)$ is exactly the kernel of $q_G$.
+where $\mathcal{A}$ is the category of elementary abelian $p$-subgroups of $G$ and proved that $q_G$ is an $F$-isomorphism, that is, each element in the kernel of $q_G$ is nilpotent and for each there is a positive integer $n$ such that $y^{p^n}$ belongs to the image of $q_G$.
+For $p=2$, $H^{*}(BA;\mathbb{Z}/2)$ is a polynomial ring.
+Hence, a nonzero element in the image of $q_G$ is not nilpotent.
+So, the nilradical of $H^{*}(BG;\mathbb{Z}/2)$ is precisely the kernel of $q_G$.
+Thus, the above homomorphism $q_G$ is injective if and only if the mod $2$ cohomology ring $H^{*}(BG;\mathbb{Z}/2)$ has no nonzero nilpotent element.
 In \cite{kono-yagita-1993}, Kono and Yagita showed that $q_G$ is not injective for $p=2$, $G=\mathrm{Spin}(11), E_7$ by showing the existence of a nonzero nilpotent element in $H^{*}(BG;\mathbb{Z}/2)$.
 For an odd prime number $p$, Adams conjectured that $q_G$ is injective for all compact connected Lie groups.
-Adams' conjecture still remains as an open problem as of today.
+Adams' conjecture remains an open problem.

-On the other hand, for a compact connected Lie group $G$, there exists a maximal torus $T$.
+On the other hand, for a compact connected Lie group $G$, a maximal torus $T$ exists.
 Let $W$ be the Weyl group $N(T)/T$.
 We denote by $H^{*}(BT;\mathbb{Z})^W$ the ring of invariants of $W$.
 We denote by $\Tor$ the torsion part of $H^{*}(BG;\mathbb{Z})$.
 Then, the inclusion map of $T$ induces a homomorphism,

 Borel showed that $\iota_T^*$ is injective.
 In \cite{feshbach-1981}, Feshbach gave a criterion for $\iota_T^*$ to be surjective, hence an isomorphism.
-If $H_{*}(G;\mathbb{Z})$ has no odd torsion, $\iota_T^*$ is surjective if and only if the $E_\infty$-term of the mod $2$ Bockstein spectral sequence of $BG$,
+In particular, after localized at $p$, $\iota_T^*$ is surjective if and only if the $E_\infty$-term of the mod $p$ Bockstein spectral sequence of $BG$,

 has no nonzero nilpotent element.
-Feshbach also showed that for $G=\mathrm{Spin}(12)$, the $E_\infty$-term of the mod $2$ Bockstein spectral sequence of $BG$ has a nonzero nilpotent element.
-As for spin groups $\spin(n)$, Benson and Wood \cite{benson-wood-1995} computed the ring of invariants of the Weyl group and they showed that $\iota_T^*$ is not surjective if and only if $n\geq 11$ and $n \equiv 3, 4, 5 \mod 8$.
-However, as in the case of Adams' conjecture, for an odd prime $p$, no example of a compact connected Lie group $G$ such that the $E_\infty$-term of the mod $p$ Bockstein spectral sequence of $BG$ has a nonzero nilpotent element is known.
+For $p=2$, Feshbach showed that for $G=\mathrm{Spin}(12)$, the $E_\infty$-term of the mod $2$ Bockstein spectral sequence of $BG$ has a nonzero nilpotent element.
+As for spin groups, $\spin(n)$, Benson and Wood \cite{benson-wood-1995} computed the ring of invariants of the Weyl group and they showed that $\iota_T^*$ is not surjective if and only if $n\geq 11$ and $n \equiv 3, 4, 5 \mod 8$.
+However, as in the case of Adams' conjecture, for an odd prime number $p$, no example of a compact connected Lie group $G$ such that the $E_\infty$-term of the mod $p$ Bockstein spectral sequence of $BG$ has a nonzero nilpotent element is known.